-During my stroll I had an intuition and cast reflexively.
+During my stroll, I had an intuition and cast reflexively.
 The new Flower Power allowed me to see glowing fields radiating from all of the living things nearby.
-I was able to discern some of the plants that were weak or sick by their wavering fields.
+With it I could discern some of the plants that were weak or sick by their wavering fields.

 The golems stood as dull voids in the otherwise vibrant Orchard.
 This saddened me somehow I can’t exactly describe.

 I now know there is a rank below Novice that represents no training or significant knowledge of a class.
 Amateur is its new name.

 The downside of this knowledge?
 I am an Amateur in twenty-one disciplines of magic.
 I will experiment with a new branch to see if I can attain a novitiate in any area or if I have some affinity for Dollamancy and Flower Power.